 Elisabeth Murdoch said a hacking scandal at U.K. newspapers owned by father Rupert Murdoch’s News Corp.
-(NWSA) hurt the case for light regulation and that her brother James had overstated the importance of profit.
+(NWSA:US) hurt the case for light regulation and that her brother James had overstated the importance of profit.

 About 60 people have been arrested in probes since bribery as well as phone and computer hacking were uncovered at the News International division.
 The scandal caused the company to close the News of the World newspaper in 2011 and led Prime Minister David Cameron to order an inquiry chaired by Judge Brian Leveson to look at press practices.

 “It is very difficult to argue for the right outcome -- which must be the fierce protection of a free press and light- touch media regulation,” Elisabeth Murdoch, chief of News Corp.’s Shine Group, said in a copy of a speech for the annual MacTaggart lecture in Edinburgh yesterday.
 “Sadly the greatest threats to our free society are too often from enemies within.”

 Eight former journalists were charged in July with conspiring to intercept voice mails, including former News International Chief Executive Officer Rebekah Brooks and former News of the World Editor Andy Coulson.
 In the wake of the scandal, James Murdoch resigned first as chairman of News Group Newspapers and then as executive chairman of News Corp’s newspaper arm.

 “One of the biggest lessons of the past year has been the need for any organization to discuss, affirm and institutionalize a rigorous set of values based on an explicit statement of purpose,” Elisabeth Murdoch said, a week after News Corp. revamped its ethics and compliance program.

 Murdoch, whose Shine TV production company was acquired by News Corp. last year for about $214 million, said her brother James had overstated the importance of profit when he addressed the same media conference three years ago.